shinyaoki/chipatlas/documents.md

   (If Column 5 is 0, 500 or 1000, then the color is blue, green or red, respectively)

 <a id="target_genes_doc"></a>
-## 5. Target genes
+## 5. Target Genes
 ###Introduction
-This section predicts the genes directly regulated by given proteins, according to binding profiles of all the public ChIP-seq data to gene loci.
+ChIP-Atlas **Target Genes** predicts the genes directly regulated by given proteins, according to binding profiles of all the public ChIP-seq data to gene loci.
 Target genes were adopted if the peak-call intervals of a given protein overlapped with transcription start site (TSS) ± N kb (N = 1, 5 or 10).

 ###Methods

 1. Peak-call data:
-  BED4-formatted peak-call data of each SRX made in section **2.5** were used (MACS2 *q*-value threshold = 1e-5; antigen class = 'TFs and others').
+  BED4-formatted peak-call data of each SRX made in section **2.5** were used (MACS2 *q*-value < 1E-05; antigen class = 'TFs and others').
 2. Preparation of TSS library:
   Location of TSSs and gene symbols were according to refFlat files (at [UCSC FTP site][UCSC_FTP]), from which only protein-coding genes were used for this analysis.
 3. Preparation of STRING library:
   [STRING][STRING] is a comprehensive database recording protein-protein and protein-gene interactions from the experimental evidence.
-From this website, protein.actions.v10.txt.gz file describing all interactions were downloaded, and the protein IDs were converted to gene symbols with protein.aliases.v10.txt.gz file.
+From this website, [protein.actions.v10.txt.gz][STRING_DL] file describing all interactions were downloaded, and the protein IDs were converted to gene symbols with [protein.aliases.v10.txt.gz][STRING_DL] file.
 4. Processing:
   `bedtools window` command ([bedtools][bedtools] ver 2.17.0) was used to search target genes of a peak-call data (**5.1**) from the TSS library (**5.2**) with a window size option (`-w 1000`, `5000` or `10000`).
-Peak-call data of the same antigens were piled up, and MACS2 scores (-10*log*<sub>10</sub>[MACS2 *q*-value]) were indicated as heatmap colors on the web browser (MACS2 score = 0, 500, 1000 => color = blue, green, red).
+Peak-call data of the same antigens were piled up, and MACS2 scores (-10Log<sub>10</sub>[MACS2 *q*-value]) were indicated as heatmap colors on the web browser (MACS2 score = 0, 500, 1000 => color = blue, green, red) (see [example][tgSample]).
 If a gene intersected with multiple peaks of single SRX, the highest MACS2 score was chosen for the color indication.
 The 'Average' column on the leftmost of the table is the means of the MACS2 scores in the same row.
 The 'STRING' column on the rightmost indicates the STRING scores for the protein-gene interaction according to STRING library (**5.3**).
-For the detail, protein-gene pairs in protein.actions.v10.txt.gz file were extracted if matching to following all conditions:
+For the detail, protein-gene pairs in [protein.actions.v10.txt.gz][STRING_DL] file were extracted if matching to following all conditions:
     - 1st column (item\_id\_a) == Query antigen
     - 2nd column (item\_id\_b) == Target gene
     - 3rd column (mode) == "expression"